hbc/knowledgebase/python/conda.md

 **Solution?**

-Set up a full-stack scientific Python deployment is to **use a Python distribution** (Anaconda or Miniconda).
+Set up a full-stack scientific Python deployment **using a Python distribution** (Anaconda or Miniconda).
 It is an installation of Python with a set of curated packages which are guaranteed to work together.

 ## Setting up Python distribution on O2